Secretary of State for War and the Colonies

 The Secretary of State for War and the Colonies was a British cabinet-level position responsible for the army and the British colonies (other than India).
-The Secretary was supported by an Under-Secretary of State for War and the Colonies.
+The secretary was supported by an Under-Secretary of State for War and the Colonies.

 History

-The Department was created in 1801.
+The department was created in 1801.
 In 1854 it was split into the separate offices of Secretary of State for War and Secretary of State for the Colonies.

+Principal political leaders of the English/British Armed Forces: